 The Monday morning bible study class features weekly discussion of the bible and related bible topics.
 This year the class will explore From the Hebrew Bible to Judaism, From the Old Testament to Christianity, a Harvard College class.
 Topics will include: canon and prophecy; exegesis and Midrash; Shabbat and Sunday; temple, synagogue, church; the Oral Torah and the Logos; sin and righteousness; messiah and redemption.
 The varied backgrounds of the class members contribute significantly to the discussion.
 The class meets at 10:00 am in Room 8.

 Lenten Supper Series

-Little River's young adults join young adults from other progressive churches for Bible study, dinner, and fellowship on the first and third Tuesdays of each month.
+Little River's young adults in their 20s and 30s join young adults from other progressive churches for Bible study, dinner, and fellowship on the first and third Tuesdays of each month.
 The group meets at a private home in Vienna.
 Pathfinders also participate in mission projects, an annual retreat, and other events.
 To learn more about Pathfinders please visit their blog.

 The character and scope of the offerings of this group change over time depending upon the suggestions from women of the church and the planning team's discernment.
 Some of the offerings of the group are:

 Covenant Group: a group of eight women who gather on 2nd and 4th Wednesdays at 10:30 am to share their lives and gain a perspective on their faith and practice as they wrestle with and celebrate life.
 The group is facilitated by a pastor.

 Women's Book Group: a gathering of women who meet approximately every other month on Sundays, 12:15 - 1:30 pm, to discuss books of mutual interest.
 Leadership is volunteered.
 All women are invited and encouraged to attend whether the book has been finished or even opened!